bpb27/rewa/NOTES.md

 - also be cool to have top movies of that year by popularity / revenue / tmdb avg (can be a dynamic call)

 - trpc caching (https://vercel.com/docs/edge-network/caching#how-to-cache-responses)

 - add more streamer options (Criterion, Tubi)

 - xstate update to v5

 - more crate and text

 - look into suspense for modals + sidebars + dialogs that are loading?

 - title in table has extra padding that overlaps table border

 - tooltips and popovers should be centered aligned to content

 - streamer update strategy (ideally once a week cron)

 - a11y
 - accessible button name
 - select label
 - make sure table is navigable
-- route types

 - basic smoke test

 - ditch css modules